jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-20-airbnb-prices.md

 ---

-## Initial Modeling
+## Data Modeling

 ### Linear Model: Linear Regression

-My goal is to build a predictive model using Python which most accurately predicts the price of an airbnb.
-This is a regression problem, meaning the variable I'm targeting (price) could be an infinite number of values.
-First, I'll fitt a standard [linear regression model from Scikit-Learn.](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html)
+Our goal is to build a predictive model using Python which most accurately predicts the price of an airbnb.
+This is a regression problem, meaning the variable we're targeting (price) could be an infinite number of values.
+First, we'll fitt a standard linear regression model from Scikit-Learn, without expecting a super accurate result.

 A linear regression model uses all the algebraic mind gymnastics we learned in high school, like slope and y-intercept, to fit a line to the input data (features of the airbnb listings.)
 It then applies the equation of that line to predict the price of future listings.

-I'll test this model using two accuracy scoring methods:
+We'll test this model using two accuracy scoring methods:

-- R-squared score (R2): Measures the proportion of the predicted outcome whose variance was accurately replicated by the linear model.
+* R-squared score (R2): Measures the proportion of the predicted outcome whose variance was accurately replicated by the linear model.

-- Mean-squared error (MSE): Measures the average of the squared differences between the predicted and actual values.
+* Mean-squared error (MSE): Measures the average of the squared differences between the predicted and actual values.

-Here are the results when I fit and test a basic LinearRegression model:
+Here are the results when we fit and test a basic LinearRegression model:

 >r2 score = 0.05261821654425727